bethaitman/rg-style-guide/_includes/intro.md

 ### Style

-This section is about the look and feel we're aiming for in Redgate products -so no matter what technology you're building with, this should apply.
+This section is about the look and feel we're aiming for in Redgate products - so no matter what technology you're building with, this should apply.

 [Colours](colours.html)